Updated: 2/10/2026

 Con: Some Areas Get Overrun with Tourists

 Next, a little secret that not every Hawaiʻi resident will confess: During the pandemic, when the state all but shut down tourism, many of us really enjoyed our home state.
 We pulled up to popular spots and marveled at how easy it was to park.
-We strolled virtually empty beaches.
+We strolled on virtually empty beaches.
 We relished the light traffic.
 And maybe some of us secretly hoped it could always be like this.

 However, tourism drives the economy of the state, a fact that you’ll become keenly aware of when you live in Hawaiʻi.
 Encountering crowds of tourists is practically inevitable.
 Sometimes, this gets frustrating for residents, especially when you’re just trying to get to work, and a rental car in front of you is hogging the road.
 Or when you want to go to your favorite hiking spot, and the parking is clogged by shiny rental Jeeps and Mustangs.